How to vote on Dancing on Ice 2020

 Who deserves to remain on Dancing on Ice 2020?
-It’s not simply judges John Barrowman, Jayne Torvill, Christopher Dean and Ashley Banjo who resolve: similar to Strictly, the panel’s scores will probably be mixed with the general public vote to find out who’s within the dreaded skate-off.
+It’s not simply judges John Barrowman, Jayne Torvill, Christopher Dean and Ashley Banjo who determine: identical to Strictly, the panel’s scores will likely be mixed with the general public vote to find out who’s within the dreaded skate-off.

-So, with that in thoughts, how will you vote on your favorite celeb on this yr’s line-up?
-Right here’s all you’ll want to know…
+So, with that in thoughts, how are you going to vote in your favorite celeb on this 12 months’s line-up?
+Right here’s all you should know…

 How are you going to vote in Dancing on Ice 2020?

-There are 3 ways you possibly can vote: by cellphone, cellular and by way of the app.
+There are 3 ways you possibly can vote: by telephone, cell and through the app.
 You’ll be able to not vote by textual content.

 How do you obtain the Dancing on Ice app?